liborty/indxvec/README.md

 * `invindex` - method for inverting an index, e.g. given a sort index, returns ranks and vice versa.

 * `unindex` - collects values from a vector in the order given by an index.
 This will, for example, sort a vector into sort order when supplied with a sort index.
+Can also be used for key sort, whereby a vector of keys is extracted from some data, then a sort index is obtained for the keys (with `sortidx`) and that is applied (with `unindex`) to the original data.
+Also, the original sort order can be easily and efficiently reversed by supplying a boolean `false` second argument to `unindex`.
+This without repeating the sort or reversing the potentially bulky sorted data.

 * `ucorrelation` - Pearson's correlation coefficient of two indices, typically ranks.
 This is the same as Spearman's correlation of the original data.